Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool instead of alternatives.
-There is no mention of prerequisites, required privileges, or context in which this tool is appropriate.
-The agent must infer entirely from the name.
+No guidance is provided on when to use this tool versus alternatives.
+There is no mention of prerequisites, context, or exclusions.
+The description offers no help in selecting this tool over siblings.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.